animehunter123/copypasta2/README.md

 * Open a web browser to localhost:3000, and upload a file or a note, and it will save those to ./data/files or ./data/notes

 # Todo
+* BUG: Its adding cards to the bottom
 * FR: Make the Monaco TextArea to be modern font looking, its kinda meh atm, nerdfont fira would be cool
 * TST: Do a test to ensure 14 day'eth old'eth card got deleted'eth!
 * REQ: make a Dockerfile(uses ubuntu2404 with apt install nodejs/npm/meteorjs)/docker-compose.yaml